alistairjoelquinn/atelier.nvim/README.md

 ![Screenshot 2025-05-24 at 19 41 10](https://github.com/user-attachments/assets/b244ff14-5325-4f34-9827-206908159396)

-We can return back to the colorscheme page with `t` in order to change theme again.
-Here we can press `1` to return back to `dull-ish` or we can pick another number to create another new theme.
+We can return back to the library with `l` in order to change colorscheme again.
+Here we can press the number `1` to return back to `dull-ish` or we can pick another number to create another new colorscheme.

 ![Screenshot 2025-05-24 at 19 41 31](https://github.com/user-attachments/assets/d514c1b3-a4e3-4e9e-bfdb-991c00c0223a)

 ## Exporting colorschemes

-Once you've created a colorscheme you're happy with, you can export it as a standalone theme plugin.
-This allows you to share your theme with others or use it with a plugin manager like any other Neovim theme.
+Once you've created a colorscheme you're happy with, you can export it as a standalone plugin.
+This allows you to share your colorscheme with others or use it with a plugin manager like any other Neovim colorscheme.

 To export a colorscheme:

-1. Navigate to the colorscheme page by pressing `t`
+1. Navigate to the library by pressing `l`
-2. Press `e` followed by the number of the colorscheme you want to export (e.g., `e2` for the second theme)
+2. Press `e` followed by the number of the colorscheme you want to export (e.g., `e2` for the second colorscheme)
 3. You'll be prompted to specify a location on your filesystem where the colorscheme will be exported
 4. The plugin will create a complete colorscheme plugin directory with all necessary files